Meet Our Team

 Jessica Callanan, Office and Administrative Manager

-In her spare time, she loves having fun with her kids and is basically a kid at heart, enjoying Disney movies, is an underground AFOL (Adult Fan of Lego’s), Gator football, and prefers vacationing at Disney World.
+In her spare time, she loves having fun with her kids and is a Gator football fan.
+Originally from South Florida, she moved to Gainesville 17 years ago and considers it home.
 With her supreme focus and “positivity” and faith in all situations, she balances well with all of the rest of the LCS team.

 Curtis Christie, Business and Finance Manager